lizardfs/documentation/source/adminguide/replication.rst

          have lets say, 5 chunkservers in a EC3+1 configuration, chunks will spread among them but one set will always be 4 chunks.
 This way all active chunkservers are being used and the data/parity chunks get nicely distributed amongst them.
-For details refer to the :ref:`techncal_whitepaper`.
+For details refer to the :ref:`technical_whitepaper`.

 In the simplest one, the simple goal setup, you specify how many copies of every chunk of a file or directory will be copied to how many and optionaly